spacer

 video light: Litepanels MicroPro LED video light (B&H),

-Here is the pull-back shot to show Jessica, my assistant-with-an-attitude, holding up the video light.
+Here is the pull-back shot to show my assistant holding up the video light.

 Within these different ways of lighting the same set-up, there are of course other angles and compositions – all of which allows for a variety of images within a very short space of time.
 And that is how it usually is with wedding photography – pressure to get great images within tight time constraints.